• Skip to primary navigation

 Instructions

 • Thinly slice beef loin.
-In a bowl, add the beef, 1 tbs ginger, 1/2 tsp salt, 1/4 tsp sugar, 1/2 tsp chicken bouillon, 1 tsp soy sauce, 2 tbs water, 1 tbs olive oil, and 1/2 tbs corn starch.
-Mix together and marinate for 30 minutes to 1 hour.
+In a bowl, add the beef, ginger, ½ teaspoon salt, ¼ teaspoon sugar, 1 teaspoon soy sauce, 2 tbs water, 1 tbs olive oil, and ½ tbs corn starch.
+Mix together and marinate for 30 minutes to 1 hour (overnight is best!).

 • Start prepping for the noodles.
 Slice white onion and chop green onions 3 inches lengthwise.
 Wash and dry bean sprouts.

 • Heat large wok or pan on high.
-Once it starts smoking, add 2 tbs corn oil and then, add the beef.
+Once it starts smoking, add oil and then, add the beef.
 Stir fry for 2-3 minutes until the beef is golden brown.
 Be careful it might splatter.
 Set aside on a plate.

-• In the same wok (on high heat still), stir fry white onions and bean sprouts for 1-2 minutes and set aside.
+• In the same wok (on high heat still), stir fry white onions and bean sprouts for 1 minute.

-• Add 1 tbs oil in the wok and add your rice noodles.
+• Then, add your rice noodles.
 Fry for one minute and keep stirring.
 Then, add soy sauce, dark soy sauce (for color), salt, and sugar.
 Mix together.

-• Immediately add the cooked beef, bean sprouts, white onion, and green onions.
+• Immediately add the cooked beef back in the rice noodles.
 Mix together and cook for 2-3 minutes.
 Don’t cook for too long or the noodles will soften and be mushy.
 Hope you enjoy!

 Video